01-edu/public/subjects/forum/forum.en.md

 To structure your database and to achieve better performance we highly advise you to take a look at the [entity relationship diagram](https://www.smartdraw.com/entity-relationship-diagram/) and build one based on your own database.

-- You must use at least one SELECT, one CREATE and one INSERT.
+- You must use at least one SELECT, one CREATE and one INSERT queries.

 To know more about SQLite you can check the [SQLite page](https://www.sqlite.org/index.html).